From Destination Marketing to Destination Management

 RaKAtahi Youth Internship Role

-The intern role is for a 12-month term (up to 5 meetings) and ideally suits a student moving into Year 13 in 2024
+We have an intern role available for a 12-month term (up to 5 meetings) ideally suited to a student moving into Year 13

 Along with a genuine passion for Central Otago, we are looking for a young leader with an interest in developing their knowledge in destination management, community, tourism, product development and marketing.